| It

 -- acid free and archival materials should always be considered to preserve the stamps in

+whatever storage method is used.
 Also consider storing the collection in a cool, dry place,

 preferably air conditioned.
 Also add a couple of bags of moisture absorber to grab any